department-of-veterans-affairs/va-mobile-app/.github/templates/bug-report.md

 ## Screen shot(s) and additional information
 <!-- Add any screen shots, video, gifs, etc that will help the engineers track down the issue. -->

+## Additional Tasks
+- [ ] Add additional labels (i.e. front-end, back-end)
+- [ ] Make sure to add ticket to the Bug Backlog on the VA-Mobile-Eng board